LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 (@eq-mod-probit)  $\Phi^{-1}(Pr(Y = 1 \mid X)) = X^\prime \beta$

-This model has the convenient advantage that coefficient estimates are interpretable as differences in bias and sensitivity on a d′ scale resulting from the various experimental manipulations.[@DeCarlo1998;
-@SheuEtAl2008; @McCloyLee2015]  Reaction time was analyzed using linear mixed-effects regression (i.e., without a link function) but was otherwise analyzed similarly to listener sensitivity.
+Reaction time was analyzed using linear mixed-effects regression (i.e., without a link function) but was otherwise analyzed similarly to listener sensitivity.
 Significance of predictors in the reaction time model was computed via F-tests using the Kenward-Roger